barenbaruna/Introduction-to-NLP-with-Hugging-Face-Transformers/README.md

 ## 🙏 Acknowledgements

-Special thanks to IBM Advance AI @ Infinite Learning for providing valuable insights and guidance throughout this course.
+Special thanks to IBM Advance AI @Infinite Learning for providing valuable insights and guidance throughout this course.